-- 6.1 Valid commissioning and compliance test reports in a format acceptable to the incumbent water undertaker are required for all RPZ valves, supplied with water by a water undertaker. - 6.2 A signed test report shall be completed by the tester who undertook the test and issued to the person responsible for the RPZ valve upon completion of commissioning and or compliance testing.
-The tester shall retain a copy of the signed test report and send a further copy to the water undertaker within 10 working days of completion of the test.
-Failure to satisfy this reporting requirement shall invalidate a test report.

-- 6.3 It is recommended that customers retain commissioning test reports for the lifetime of a valve.
-All compliance test reports, irrespective of the results, shall be retained by the customer for a period of at least five years. - 6.4 The customer shall make available to the water undertaker on demand a copy of the current test report and any maintenance records. - 6.5 Testers shall be required to provide a minimum level of information required by the incumbent water undertaker in on-site commissioning and compliance testing reports.
+- 6.1 Valid commissioning and compliance test reports, submitted in a format acceptable to the water undertaker, are required for all RPZ valves, supplied with water by a water undertaker. - 6.2 Upon completion of a commissioning and or compliance test a signed test report shall be completed by the tester who undertook the test and issued to the person responsible for the RPZ valve.
+The tester shall retain a copy of the signed test report and send a copy to the water undertaker within 10 working days of completion of the test unless the RPZ valve failed the test, in which case the requirements set out in clauses 6.8-6.12 shall be followed.
+Failure to satisfy this reporting requirement shall invalidate a test report. - 6.3 It is recommended that customers retain commissioning test reports for the lifetime of a valve.
+All compliance test reports, irrespective of the results, shall be retained by the customer for a period of at least five years. - 6.4 The customer shall make available to the water undertaker on demand a copy of the current test report and any maintenance records. - 6.5 Testers shall provide the minimum level of information required by the water undertaker in on-site commissioning and compliance testing reports.
 Details of minimum information required by water undertakers are provided in Appendix 3.
 Please note that failure to provide the minimum level of information required may render a test report invalid.
-Contact the local water undertaker for further information. - 6.6 To be considered as valid a commissioning test report shall: - be completed by the competent person (see clause 5.3) who undertook the test - provide the minimum required level of information - be signed and dated by the tester - be received by the water undertaker within 10 working days of commissioning of the RPZ valve. - 6.7 To be considered as valid a compliance test report shall: - be completed by the tester who undertook the test using suitably calibrated test equipment (see clause 5.3 and 5.4) - provide the minimum required level of information - be signed and dated by the tester - satisfy all conditions of consent relating to compliance testing - be received by the water undertaker within 10 working days of the compliance test being completed
+Contact the local water undertaker for further information. - 6.6 To be considered as valid a commissioning test report shall: - be completed by the competent person (see clause 5.3) who undertook the test; - provide the minimum required level of information; - be signed and dated by the tester (water undertakers may accept electronic signatures); - be received by the water undertaker within 10 working days of commissioning of the RPZ valve unless reporting a test failure (refer to clause 6.8-6.12). - 6.7 To be considered as valid a compliance test report shall: - be completed by the tester who undertook the test using suitably calibrated test equipment (see clause 5.3 and 5.4);

+- provide the minimum required level of information; - be signed and dated by the tester (water undertakers may accept electronic signatures); - satisfy all conditions of consent relating to compliance testing; - be received by the water undertaker within 10 working days of the compliance test being completed unless reporting a test failure (refer to clauses 6.8-6.12).